3scale/3scale-operator/doc/openapi-user-guide.md

   issuerEndpoint: https://3scale-zync:some-secret@keycloak-rhsso-test.apps.xxxxx.xxxx.s1.devshift.org/auth/realms/petstore
 type: Opaque
 ```

 To create secret:
 ```shell
 oc apply -f my-secret.yaml
 ```

-**NOTE**
-- The secret value (*some-secret* in this example) will be taken from the Issuer Client secret.
-If you are using RHSSO - the secret could be found at `Realm/Clients/ClientID/Credentials/Secret`.

 #### OpenAPI CR example for OIDC and oauth2
 ```yaml